IBM/cics-bundle-maven/README.md

     If at this point you build the CICS bundle module, it will create a valid CICS bundle!
 However, it doesn't do much, because it doesn't define any bundle parts.

-1. In the CICS bundle module, define a dependency on another module for a Java project that [can be included](#supported-bundlepart-types) into CICS, such as an OSGi bundle, WAR, or EAR.
+1. In the CICS bundle module, define a dependency on another module for a Java project that [can be included](#supported-bundlepart-types) into CICS, such as an OSGi bundle, WAR, EAR, or EBA.

     ```xml
     <dependencies>